Treatment for depression

 TMS

-- Transcranial Magnetic Stimulation is performed by a physician who uses a handheld magnetic coil.
-Electric pulses go through the coil as it is passed over the scalp.
+• A physician uses a handheld magnetic coil to perform transcranial magnetic stimulation.
+Electric pulses go through the coil as they are passed over the scalp.
 The current passes through the bones of the skull and stimulates nerve cells in the brain.
 This is an experimental procedure and has the potential to become a very exact procedure.

 What is depression?

 Depression is the most common mental health problem in the United States.
-It affects 17 million of all ages, groups, races, and backgrounds yearly.
-Depression is a severe illness, and everyone needs to understand it, whether you’re suffering from depression, have a friend or loved one suffering from it, or just hearing it.
+It annually affects 17 million people of all ages, groups, races, and backgrounds.
+Depression is a severe illness, and everyone needs to understand it, whether you’re suffering from it, have a friend or loved one suffering from it, or hear about it.
 Even if you’re not suffering from the disease or know someone suffering from it, it’s still good to familiarize yourself with it so that you can recognize its depression symptoms at any point in time, get diagnosed immediately, and get the help you or your friend or loved one needs.

-The secret to the treatment of depression and overcoming depression in time lies in the early diagnosis of it.
+Sadness, Melancholy The secret to the treatment of depression and overcoming depression over time lies in its early diagnosis.
 You can easily beat it when you recognize its symptoms and seek treatment.

 Wikipedia defines depression as a low mood and aversion to activity that can affect a person’s thoughts, behavior, feelings, and physical well-being.
-There may be a loss of interest in activities that once were pleasurable.
-There may be an appetite change – a loss of appetite or over-eating.
+There may be a loss of interest in once-pleasurable activities.
+There may be an appetite change—a loss of appetite or overeating.
 There may be insomnia or excessive sleeping.
 There may be a loss of energy and unexplained aches and pains.
 There may be contemplation of self-harm or suicide.
-For all these reasons, it is essential to understand that depression is natural – a medical condition.
+For all these reasons, it is essential to understand that depression is a medical condition.

 Depression is not about having a bad day, a ‘blue’ day.
 That is just everyday life!
 The difference is how long those feelings last.
-Because they shouldn’t last for days or weeks, or months.
-And if you suffer from depression, they last long days.
+Because they shouldn’t last for days, weeks, or months.
+And if you suffer from depression, it lasts for a long time.

-In Oriental and Western medicines, anxiety disorder is considered the initial phase of depression, making it very important to address the first symptoms of anxiety to prevent the development of general depression.
+In Oriental and Western medicine, anxiety disorder is considered the initial phase of depression, making it very important to address the first symptoms of anxiety to prevent the development of general depression.

 Although the symptoms can be as manageable as an ominous feeling in the pit of the stomach, some suffer much worse.
 Anxiety can trigger the following responses: